-Eligible foreigners can now apply for a electronic visa for Saudi Arabia online in minutes.
-A traditionally complicated country to get a travel permit for, the Kingdom is now encouraging international tourism.
+Eligible foreigners can now apply for an electronic visa for Saudi Arabia online in minutes.
+The Kingdom is now encouraging international tourism, despite having been a traditionally complicated country to get a travel permit for.

 All you need to do in order to obtain a 90-day visa for Saudi Arabia is:

 - Complete the online application form